listenToRipley/learn_docker/kub-action-01-starting-setup/README.md

 Usually see two services.
 kubernetes - default that is created kub-first-app - the one we created.
-For minikube always says in pendings.
+For minikube always says in pending.

 minikube will give us access to the service to a specific port so we can reach the VM locally. minikube service kub-first-app

+Doesn't need if we running off a cloud provider.

+# Scaling
+You can have more than one pod up of the same image, you can do this by using kubectl scale deployment/first-app --replicas=3

+replicas means the number of pods or containers will be running at a time.

 ## additional notes on kubectl